scenent/snipe/README.md

 # snipe

 > snipe is a visual novel engine based on OpenGL and C++.
+> you can check out the demo project on release page.

 ---